leksuaree/leksuaree/README.md

 ## Install VirtualBox
 1. Open the VirtualBox website https://www.virtualbox.org/
 2. Click Download VirtualBox It's a blue button in the middle of the page.
 Doing so will open the downloads page
-3. Click OS X hosts  **download onto your Mac
+3. Click OS X hosts
 4. Open the "VirtualBox" DMG file double-click the file to open
 5. Double-click the "VirtualBox.pkg" icon
 6. Navigate through the installation prompts